rapharacing/microweb/README.md

 ```

-So on each request we make a couple (cached) calls to the API, to check if the user has a valid `access_token` cookie, and retrieve some basic site data (title, description).
+So on each request we make a couple of calls to the API to check if the user has a valid `access_token` cookie, and retrieve some basic site data (title, description).